Cart 0

 Main Lesson Topics: research projects, proofreading, editing, note-taking, novels, drama, algebra, graphs and grids, Platonic solids geometry, the Reformation and revolutions, civics and US history, world geography, chemistry, physics, anatomy, meteorology

-Special Subject Lessons: French, German, singing, orchestra, recorder, watercolor and mixed-media painting, clay modeling, mixed media pen, and pencil drawing, set design, machine sewing, physical education, nature exploration
+Special Subject Lessons: Foreign language, singing, orchestra, recorder, watercolor and mixed-media painting, clay modeling, mixed media pen, and pencil drawing, set design, machine sewing, physical education, nature exploration